G-Node/python-neo-nixio/mapping.md

     | RecordingChannelGroup.file_origin(string) | Source.metadata(**Section**) [[1]](#notes) |
     | RecordingChannelGroup.coordinates(Quantity 2D) | Source.metadata(**Section**) [[1]](#notes) |

-    - nix.Source requires a date attribute.
-    This is inherited from the parent nix.Block.
     - RecordingChannelGroup.channel_indexes:
     Are not mapped into any NIX object or attribute.
     When converting from NIX to Neo, the channel indexes are reconstructed from the contained `nix.Source` objects [[2]](#notes).

 For each object contained in the group lists (`units`, `analogsignals`, `irregularlysampledsignals`), a child nix.Source is created with `type = neo.recordingchannel`.
 Each `Source.name` is taken from the `RecordingChannelGroup.channel_names` array.
-The sources also inherit the container's `date` and `metadata`.
+The sources also inherit the container's `metadata`.
 The `Source.definition` string is constructed by appending the `Source.name` to container's `Source.definition`.

 Each of the `nix.Source` objects that are created as children of a `neo.RecordingChannelGroup` are referenced by: